Pixel Watch Review: Jack of all trades, master of some

 It’s also worth pointing out that the speaker on the Pixel Watch is fairly middling.
 I didn’t expect a groundbreaking audio experience, especially out of the tiny speaker on a smartwatch.
 The speaker is fine for what you’ll use it for, namely hearing Google Assistant responses and the occasional on-wrist phone call, but that’s about all it’s good for.

-“The most notable bug was the Pixel Watch factory reset itself after I connected it to the Fitbit app for the first time”
+“The most notable bug was the Pixel Watch factory reset itself after I connected it to the Fitbit app for the first time.”

 I’d also like to point out that if you’re aiming to get the cellular Pixel Watch, expect your wireless bill to go up by about $10/mo, depending on the carrier.
 The Big Three all charge $10/mo for various smartwatch plans, which either extend your smartphone’s number and data bucked to your watch or extend the number and give your watch a separate data bucket.